 A trace is a report of performance data captured between two points in time in your app.
 When installed, the Performance Monitoring SDK automatically provides app start traces, which measure the time between when the user opens the app and when the app is responsive.
 It also provides app in foreground traces and app in background traces to give you insight into how your app performs when in the foreground or when idle.
 To learn more about these types of traces, see Firebase Performance Monitoring Automatic Traces.

 You can also configure custom traces.
 A custom trace is a report of performance data associated with some of the code in your app.
 You define the beginning and end of a custom trace using the APIs provided by the Performance Monitoring SDK.
-A custom trace can be further configured to record counters for performance-related events that occur within its scope.
-For example, you could create a counter for the number of cache hits and misses or the number of times that the UI becomes unresponsive for a noticeable period of time.
+A trace can be further configured to record custom metrics for performance-related events that occur within its scope.
+For example, you could create a custom metric for the number of cache hits and misses or the number of times that the UI becomes unresponsive for a noticeable period of time.

 An HTTP/S network request is a report that captures the time between when your app issues a request to a service endpoint and when the response from that endpoint is complete.
 For any endpoint that your app makes a request to, the SDK will capture several metrics: